yanhui09/MAC2023/exercises/02_nart.md

 nart visual -i ./nart_output
 ```

 Open the generated link in your browser.
-And you are expected to see
+And you are expected to see an interactive barplot as below.